K. P. Rao: Career and mentorship

-Bhabha Atomic Research Centre (BARC)
+Bhabha Atomic Research Centre

 Immediately after graduation, Rao proceeded to Bombay and took up small jobs for a few months.
 He joined the third batch of the Training School of Atomic Energy Establishment, Trombay of the Department of Atomic Energy in August 1959.
 The Atomic Energy Establishment, Trombay was renamed Bhabha Atomic Research Centre (BARC) after the demise of Dr. Homi Bhabha.
 While he was trained as a chemist, he enjoyed mathematics, quantum chemistry, electronics, and semiconductors.

 It is here that Rao learnt and practiced new methods of learning, using the libraries of TIFR (Institute of Science, Bombay) and AEET's Chemistry Division extensively.
-During this time, he also came in close association with SS Dharmatti, AK Ganguly, Raja Ramanna, PR Dastidar and many more eminent personalities.
+During this time, he also came in close association with S. S. Dharmatti, A. K. Ganguly, Raja Ramanna, PR Dastidar and others.

-After completion training, Rao took up a job assignment in the Electronics division of the BARC.
-While at BARC, he had the distinction of working alongside legendary scientists like Homi Bhabha and D D Kosambi.
-Rao was quite enchanted with Kosambi's ideas of continuous learning.
+After completion training, Rao took up a job assignment in the electronics division of the BARC.
+While at BARC, he had the distinction of working alongside scientists like Homi Bhabha and D D Kosambi.
+Rao was enchanted with Kosambi's ideas of continuous learning.
 To his day, Rao ensures he completes a course online every two months.

 His main work was on semiconductor materials and crystal growing and processing.
 That was a time when most of the equipment had to be built in-house.
 Crystal growing systems, zone refining systems, furnaces, compound semiconductors, junction laser devices, thermo-electric systems were all home- made.

 During this time, he also worked on rocket and weaponry systems.